matthewychen/matthewychen/README.md

-- 👋 Hi, I’m @matthewychen, a first-year Electrical Engineering student @uwaterloo
+- 👋 Hi, I’m @matthewychen, a second-year Electrical Engineering student @uwaterloo
 - Current interests include hardware design and simulation with Verilog and ML
 <!---
 matthewychen/matthewychen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.